MyFRA/PhpSpreadsheet/README.md

 composer require phpoffice/phpspreadsheet
 ```

-If you are building your installation on a development machine that is on a different PHP version to the server where it will be deployed, or if your PHP CLI version is not the same as your run-time such as `php-fpm` or Apache's `mod_php`, then you might want to add the following to your `composer.json` before installing:
+If you are building your installation on a development machine that is on a different PHP version to the server where it will be deployed or if your PHP CLI version is not the same as your run-time such as `php-fpm` or Apache's `mod_php`, then you might want to add the following to your `composer.json` before installing:
 ```json
 {
     "require": {